 Today is an extremely momentous night, I’m typing this at 2.52 am right now.
-I finally get publish my first blog and content static generator site for the first time.
+I finally managed to publish my first blog and content static generator site for the first time.

-I learn about this years ago, but lack the time or commitment to learn this amazing technology.
-But now I have, it is freaking amazing!
+I learned about Jekyll years ago, but lacked the time or commitment to learn about this amazing tool.
+But now that I have, it is so amazing!

 It may be slightly inconvenient to update or publish new materials, or even doing slight editing adjustments, but if you treat this as updating a piece of software, it’ll feel much better.

-use two spaces to end a line, if you want to do single line break. for paragraph break, css formating is done.
+If you want to do single line break, Use two spaces to end a line.
+For paragraph break, css formatting is done.

 Oh my, I still have a lot to learn about this.

-I just put it as a bookmark first, will refer to it when customizing this site. every time something site wide is done, run
+I just leave the link above as a bookmark here, will refer to it when customising this site.
+Every time something site wide is done, run

 bundle exec jekyll serve